cristianoliveira/funzzy/README.md

 #### From source

-Make sure you have installed the follow dependecies:
+Make sure you have installed the follow dependencies:

 - Rust